guidefari/here_hugo/content/til/company-os-modes.md

 ---

-Some more analogies to expand on the quadrants:
+Some more analogies to explore the quadrants

 # Intentional + Implicit
 - Apprenticeship: "We pair new people with veterans.
 You learn by osmosis."